 ProtoSounds® is equipped with a microprocessor, that, depending on the amount of memory it is allotted, allows the user to utilize several remotely activated functions.
 In the simplest terms, ProtoSounds® has its own "Computer" controlling these functions.
-In fact, the power of this microprocessor is the same as that of a 286 desktop computer!
 In order to access many of these remotely controlled functions, the user must be in the RESET state to do so.
 RESET is entered anytime power to the locomotive has been off for more than 3 to 5 seconds.
 When the engine first enters RESET, the microprocessor initiates a system check to determine if the system, transformer and engine are operating correctly.
-This takes approximately 2.2 seconds during which you will hear the engine's startup sounds begin.
+This takes approximately 5 seconds during which you will hear the engine's startup sounds begin.
 In order for ProtoSounds® to properly initiate the system check, do not advance the transformer throttle past 10 volts when you first enter RESET, wait for the steam compressor sounds to begin and then slowly turn the transformer throttle to the off position and then back on again to enter the forward phase.
 Interrupting the power too quickly may cause the system to re-enter RESET (signaled by two dings of the bell).
 Should this happen, wait longer before interrupting the power to enter the Forward phase.

 ProtoSounds® comes with several programmable functions, including remote Steam Chuffing Volume Adjustment, Separate Bell Button Operation (pre-programmed at the factory), Whistle In Neutral Operation, ProtoCouplerTM On/Off Control, Squeaking Brakes and Passenger Station or Freight Yard Proto-Effects.
 Each of these features are described in more detail later.
-You will notice that when in RESET, your engine will not respond to the whistle button with a horn blast or continuous bell ringing.
+You will notice that when in RESET, your engine will not respond to the whistle button with a whistle blast or continuous bell ringing.
 In fact, when in RESET and the whistle button is depressed, only one single bell chime will be heard each time the whistle button is pressed.
-If you don't want to configure or change your locomotive using any of these programmable features, simply leave RESET and wait 2.2 seconds before interrupting the power to put the engine in forward.
+If you don't want to configure or change your locomotive using any of these programmable features, simply leave RESET and wait 5 seconds before interrupting the power to put the engine in forward.
 After you leave RESET, your engine will operate normally in all the direction states of forward, neutral and reverse.
 Remember though, once power is turned off for more than 3 seconds, the next time power is applied to the track, your engine will be back in RESET.